 Eligible investors: must be "Professional Investors" in the context of the BVI Mutual Funds Act, which in essence means either (a) a professional investor, or (b) signs a declaration of net worth in excess of US$1m (alone or with spouse) and consents to be treated as a Professional Investor.

 US investors: not accepted.
 (The fund was originally structured to be suitable for US investors, but KPMG HK stopped its US tax service, we spent months trying to identify an alternative service provider, and stopped trying when the US announced it was pondering new bureaucratic burdens and outrageous disclosure requirements on funds which accept any US investors.)
-This is unlikely to change in the foreseeable future, even if the fund reopens.

 Investment manager's fees & incentive: 1.0% of net asset value per annum, and 15% of the absolute gains over a high water mark, are shared by the investment manager and the investment adviser.